Why and how we plan outages

 - Availability of experts: some of the work we must do is very specialized and can only be performed by crews with unique skills and equipment.
 If this is the case, we must schedule work around their availability.

 Planned outages are outages that we typically schedule in advance so that we can work safely on our system.
-They typically occur for emergency repairs, system upgrades, maintenance, new connections and other infrastructure-related work such as pole renewals and voltage conversions.
+They allow us to conduct emergency repairs, system upgrades, maintenance, new connections and other infrastructure-related work such as pole replacements and voltage conversions.

-Planned outages prevent unexpected system failures that could cause unplanned emergency outages that are often longer and more disruptive.
+The work conducted during a planned outage can help prevent unexpected system failures and outages that are often longer in duration and more disruptive.

-Whenever we can, the planned outage team start weeks in advance to obtain feedback from commercial customers, municipal offices and community offices such as Business Improvement Associations and local boards on possible dates and times for the necessary outage.
+Whenever we can, in collaboration with our crews and contractors, our team starts weeks in advance to obtain feedback from commercial customers, municipal offices and community offices such as Business Improvement Associations and local boards on possible dates and times for the necessary outage.

-Most of the work must be performed during daylight hours in order to keep our crews and the public safe.
+Generally, planned outages most often occur Monday to Friday between 8 a.m. and 5 p.m.
+This is because work must be performed during daylight hours to keep our crews and the public safe.

 We may need to reschedule an outage if there is heavy rain, adverse weather, safety concerns, or if crews are required to respond to emergencies.

-When we're notified of a cancellation prior to the start time we will send an auto-dialer (phone message), email and cancel the outage in our Outage Reporting System (ORS).
+When we're notified of a reschedule or cancellation prior to the start time we'll send an auto-dialer (phone message), email and cancel the outage in our outage list.
 You won't receive updated notification by mail.